RINEARN/exevalator/README.md

 		result += exevalator.eval("x + 1 - 1 + 1 - 1 + 1 - 1 + 1 - 1 + 1 - 1");
 	}

-	(See: java/Benchmark.java)
+	(Refer to: java/Benchmark.java)

-The above code is practically useless, but there are many practical calculation code having similar pattern everywhere.
+While the example above may seem trivial or practically useless, it serves to demonstrate how Exevalator handles repetitive numerical operations efficiently.
+Many practical calculation tasks follow a similar pattern, even though they perform meaningful computations.

-The for-loop in the above code runs in the speed of **some tens of millions of cycles per second** (depending on your environment).
-In the above loop, 10 numerical operations are performed for each cycle, so the operating speed is **some hundreds of MFLOPS**.
-We think that this speed is enough for converting values of arrays, or sampling coordinates of curves of expressions, and so on.
+In this code, the for-loop can process **tens of millions of cycles per second**, depending on your environment.
+Since each cycle includes 10 numerical operations, the effective processing speed reaches **several hundred MFLOPS**.
+We believe this speed is sufficient for a variety of tasks, including transforming array values and sampling curve coordinates from expressions, among others.

-### How to tune performance when different expressions are inputted frequently
+### How to Tune Performance When Different Expressions Are Frequently Inputted

-Exevalator realizes the above processing speed by caching results of parsing and lexical-analysis of the previously-inputted expression.
-Hence, if an different expressions are inputted into an instance of Exevalator frequently, the cache does not work effective.
+Exevalator achieves the previously mentioned processing speeds by caching the results of parsing and lexical analysis of previously inputted expressions.
+Therefore, if different expressions are frequently inputted into an instance of Exevalator, the cache does not work effectively.
 For example:

 	...
 	for (long i=0; i<loops; ++i) {
 		exevalator.writeVariableAt(varAddress, (double)i);
-		result += exevalator.eval("x + 1 - 1 + 1 - 1 + 1"); // Different with the below
+		result += exevalator.eval("x + 1 - 1 + 1 - 1 + 1"); // Different from the next
-		result += exevalator.eval("x - 1 + 1 - 1 + 1 - 1"); // Different with the above
+		result += exevalator.eval("x - 1 + 1 - 1 + 1 - 1"); // Different from the previous
 	}

-In the above code, the for-loop runs in the speed of **some tens/hundreds of thousands of cycles per second**.
-It is about 100 times slower than the previous example code.
+In the code above, the for-loop runs at the speed of **some tens or hundreds of thousands of cycles per second**, which is about 100 times slower than the previous example.

-You can avoid this kind of performance-down by creating an independent instance of Exevalator for each expression:
+You can avoid this kind of performance degradation by creating an independent instance of Exevalator for each expression:

 	...
 	for (long i=0; i<loops; ++i) {
 		exevalatorA.writeVariableAt(varAddressA, (double)i);
 		exevalatorB.writeVariableAt(varAddressB, (double)i);
-		result += exevalatorA.eval("x + 1 - 1 + 1 - 1 + 1"); // Different with the below
+		result += exevalatorA.eval("x + 1 - 1 + 1 - 1 + 1"); // Different from the next
-		result += exevalatorB.eval("x - 1 + 1 - 1 + 1 - 1"); // Different with the above
+		result += exevalatorB.eval("x - 1 + 1 - 1 + 1 - 1"); // Different from the previous
 	}

-In the above code, caches in each instance of Exevalator work well, so it runs about 100 times faster than the previous code.
+In the scenario above, caches in each instance of Exevalator function effectively, enabling the code to run approximately 100 times faster than the previous code.

-### If you need more speed, consider the use of "reeval( )" method

-By the way, as we did here, when you want to re-evaluate (re-compute) the value of the same expression which is evaluated by "eval" method last time, you can also use "reeval( )" method instead of "eval".
+### If You Need More Speed, Consider Using the "reeval()" Method

-When you use "reeval" method, Exevalator can skip the detection of the change of the inputted expression from the cached expression.
-So it can work faster than "eval" method, in principle.
+When you need to re-evaluate the same expression that was previously evaluated using the "eval()" method, you can also use the "reeval()" method instead.
+The "reeval()" method allows Exevalator to skip checking for changes between the inputted expression and the cached expression, which in principle allows it to operate faster than the "eval()" method.

-For example, on benchmark programs bundled in this repository, "reeval" of C++ version of the Exevalator works about 1.4 times faster than "eval".
-For rust version, about 1.1 - 1.2 times faster.
-On the other hand, "reeval" probably gives no significant advantage on Java version and C# version.
+For instance, in the benchmark programs included in this repository, the "reeval()" method in the C++ version of Exevalator operates approximately 1.4 times faster than "eval()".
+For the Rust version, it is about 1.1 to 1.2 times faster.
+However, the "reeval()" method does not provide a significant advantage in the Java and C# versions.

 <a id="about-us"></a>
 ## About Us

-Exevalator is developed by a Japanese software development studio: [RINEARN](https://www.rinearn.com/).
+Exevalator is developed by a Japanese software development studio, [RINEARN](https://www.rinearn.com/).
 The author is Fumihiro Matsui.

-Please free to contact us if you have any questions, feedbacks, and so on!
+Please feel free to contact us if you have any questions, feedback, or other inquiries!

 <a id="references"></a>
 ## References

-Following webpages may be useful if you need more information about Exevalator.
+The following webpages may be useful if you need more information about Exevalator:

 * [Official Website](https://www.rinearn.com/en-us/exevalator/)